haicheviet/personal-space/site/content/posts/cluster-vm-with-firecracker/index.en.md

 A few things still stuck in my mind with this approach:

-* Currently firecracker doesn't support snapshot but will support in near future <https://github.com/firecracker-microvm/firecracker/issues/1184>
+* Currently firecracker doesn't support snapshot restore but will support in near future <https://github.com/firecracker-microvm/firecracker/issues/1184>

-* Can't upgrade new image but have to copy each time when updating new base image, I was dealing with this by making a copy every time, but that’s kind of slow and it felt really inefficient.
-But there’s some solution online that I will try later  <https://jvns.ca/blog/2021/01/27/day-47--using-device-mapper-to-manage-firecracker-images/>
+* Can't upgrade new image but have to copy each time when updating new base image.
+I was dealing with this by making a copy every time, but that’s kind of slow and it felt really inefficient.
+But there’s some solution online that I will try later [Device mapper to manage firecracker images](https://jvns.ca/blog/2021/01/27/day-47--using-device-mapper-to-manage-firecracker-images/)

 * I don’t know if it’s possible to run graphical applications in Firecracker

+* Firecracker with Kubernetes is a new thing but I don't find it appealing cause using Pod to group containers is already fast and secure.
+Some people gave me this useful thread discuss about [Why aren’t they compatible yet](https://twitter.com/micahhausler/status/1238496944684597248?lang=en)

-Here are some links I found usefull when researching about Firecracker:
+Here are some links I found useful when researching about Firecracker:

-* [How aws firecracker works a deep dive](https://unixism.net/2019/10/how-aws-firecracker-works-a-deep-dive/) is very usefull to demonstrates some of the concepts with a tiny version of Firecracker
+* [How aws firecracker works a deep dive](https://unixism.net/2019/10/how-aws-firecracker-works-a-deep-dive/) to demonstrates some of the concepts with a tiny version of Firecracker

 * AWS fargate and lambda was back by [Firecracker serverless computing](https://aws.amazon.com/blogs/aws/firecracker-lightweight-virtualization-for-serverless-computing/)